 For more information about the Operations Coordinator position and how to apply, click here.

-This position will report to the Senior Program Director, Innovation and will be based in Chapel Hill, NC.
+The Operations Coordinator reports to the Chief Operating Officer and will be based in Chapel Hill, NC.

-This position will report to the Director of Development and will be based in Chapel Hill, North Carolina.
+The NC Research Fellow reports to the Director of Evaluation and Impact Measurement and will be based in Chapel Hill, NC.

 The Project Manager for the Class of 2020 virtual advising initiative (a partnership between CAC and the College Board) will be a results-oriented, analytical thinker.
 Building upon CAC’s learnings in virtual advising, this initiative will deliver remote advising services to high-potential, on-track, low/moderate income juniors, with the goal of seeing them matriculate to the best match/fit postsecondary institutions for their achievement level.
 Working closely with the College Board, the Project Manager, Class of 2020 Virtual Advising will support the Director of the Learning Lab in designing and implementing a data-driven virtual advising model that reaches and exceeds key student outcomes and funder-specified goals.

 For more information about the Project Manager, Class of 2020 Virtual Advising position and how to apply, click here.

 The Project Manager, Class of 2020 Virtual Advising reports to the Director of Learning Lab and will be based in New York, NY or Chapel Hill, NC.